nus-cs2113-AY2021S2/ip/docs/README.md

 # User Guide
-Happy is designed to be a personal assistant chatbot in commandHandler line interface (CLI).
+Happy is designed to be a personal assistant chatbot in command line interface (CLI).
 By using Happy, you can make a list of tasks (todo, deadline and event) and manage your schedule more easily.